-Join Writopia Lab for twelve days at our creative, fun, and productive sleepaway camp in the Poconos in August!
+Join Writopia Lab for eleven days at our creative, fun, and productive sleepaway camp in the Poconos in August!

 At WriCampia, writers spend their mornings in intimate writing workshops led by published authors and produced playwrights, their afternoons participating in their choice of over 20 artistic and active electives, and their evenings at campfires, scavenger hunts, and readings.
 Photos from WriCampia can be viewed on our Facebook page.

 Join the WriCampia family as a staff member!

 Registration and the waitlist for WriCampia 2022 have closed.
 If you would like to be notified about registration for WriCampia 2023, please join our mailing list.
 Parents and guardians of currently enrolled campers may update camper forms and other information using the button below.

 To learn more about WriCampia, watch our 2022 Open House below!

 $3,625 (Limited financial aid will be available.)

 Monday, August 22nd, 2022 to Thursday, September 1st, 2022